ashuguptahere/video-classification-ucf11/README.md

 UCF11 folder: (where original dataset is located)

-~Aroung 150 videos in each category
+~Around 150 videos in each category

 ~1,600 total videos in UCF101 folder